hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-05-release-update-custom-docker-environment-variables-performance-enhancements.md

 ##### Custom Docker Images (BYOD: Bring Your Own Dockerfile):

 Before your app or site is deployed onto IPFS it is built using docker images.
-We already store many docker images that support the most popular frameworks (Create React App, NextJS, GatsbyJS, etc.), however there are many different frameworks, web servers, languages, versions, etc. so being able to pull your own docker image for the build process makes it easy and can support any custom configurations.
+We already store many docker images that support the most popular frameworks (Create React App, NextJS, GatsbyJS, etc.), however, there are many different frameworks, web servers, languages, versions, etc. so being able to pull your own docker image for the build process makes it easy and can support any custom configurations.

 ![](./media/Screen Shot 2020-03-05 at 12.01.29 AM.png "Dockerfile upload component")